llucbrell/audrey2/readme.md

 audrey.feed("S001", "I'm Alive!");
 //or pass some auxiliar to print in the same line adrey.feed("S002", "This is a new kind of plant!", cli.name);
-audrey.debug();
+audrey.talk();
 ```

 ![](https://raw.githubusercontent.com/llucbrell/audrey2/master/captura2.png)

 ## Printing

-Audrey doesn't print nothing untill "adrey.debug()" call.
+Audrey doesn't print nothing untill "adrey.talk()" call.
 And then everything it's printed with your custom choices.
 Audrey has two methods to inject data.
 As if it was "console.log()" printing into the body.
 Or by assignation of the values in the custom-object (view).
 Look at customization for details.

 Example